Esri/esri-leaflet-doc/src/pages/tutorials/create-your-first-app.md

 Now its time to write some JavaScript!
 This belongs inside a `<script>` tag inside the `<body>`.

 Our first step is to create a map object.
 In our constructor we must provide the `id` of the element containing the map.
-Its a good idea to specify latitude and longitude coordinates for the center of the map, and the initial zoom level too.
+In order to set the initial location, we'll specify the latitude and longitude coordinates for the center of the map and the zoom level.

 > Its helpful to cross reference help documents to double-check syntax and learn more about what is possible.
 Check out the [Leaflet.js documentation](http://leafletjs.com/reference.html#map-usage "Leaflet Map Object") for more information about additional map constructor options.